 Before You Go

-Opening Times: The site is open 10am-6pm, daily, from April until October, and 10am-4pm from November until March.
-Please note, there is no access to the buildings that house the mosaics.
-View details.
+Opening Times: The site is open 10am-6pm daily from April until October, and 10am-4pm from November until March.
+Please note, there is no access to the buildings which house the mosaics.

-School Visits/Large Groups: The lane to the villa is narrow and not suitable for large coaches.
+School Visits/Large Groups: The lane to the villa is narrow and is not suitable for large coaches.

 Plan a Great Day Out

-Another great example of Gloucestershire's Roman history can be found a short drive away in Cirencester; the Amphitheatre is one of the largest in Britain.
+Another great example of Gloucestershire's Roman history can be found a short drive away in Cirencester - its amphitheatre is one of the largest in Britain.